dyyfk/weiqi-fullstack/CONTRIBUTING.md

 - [x] Add authentication to matchmaking if users already in a game
 - [x] Stores the game result in the database
 - [x] The displayed room list should be reversed.
+- [x] The users can only resign when both users are connected.
+- [x] Google user does not have an email